|Generic Name||Brand Name|

 - The vaccine may also be recommended for people close to where an outbreak of meningococcal disease has occurred.

 Immunization schedules and requirements for vaccines vary by province and territory.
-You can keep track of when your child received vaccines using the National Childhood Immunization Record (What is a PDF document?).
 Contact your local public health unit for more information.

 How Well It Works